-Once the implication structure is defined and it turn out that the semantic concept of logical consequenc in classical propositional logic exemplifies th structure as well as the conjunction " $\wedge$ " fulfils th conjunction $C{(A, B)}$ requirements, none of th semantic properties of the conjunction " $\wedge$ " follow from the structure.

-How can we define the truth table for it?

-How are such truth tables related to the characterisation of the operator within the theory?
+- Once the implication structure is defined and it turns out that the semantic concept of logical consequence in classical propositional logic exemplifies the structure as well as the conjunction "∧" fulfils the conjunction C⇒(A, B) requirements, none of the semantic properties of the conjunction "∧" follow from the structure. - How can we define the truth table for it? - How are such truth tables related to the characterisation of the operator within the theory?

-Koslow very clearly endorses the view that

-- "the tasks of a logical theory of statements can be carried out without appeal to either syntax or semantics" - nevertheless, in order to develop the logical theories we are interested in both the syntax and the semantics are necessary. - Otherwise our classical logical theories are exemplified by Koslow's structures just fragmentally.
+- Koslow very clearly endorses the view that - "the tasks of a logical theory of statements can be carried out without appeal to either syntax or semantics" - nevertheless, in order to develop the logical theories we are interested in both the syntax and the semantics are necessary.

+Otherwise our classical logical theories are exemplified by Koslow's structures just fragmentally.
 And different logics turn out to have just partial fragments reducible to or exemplified by the same structure.